 We were therefore very excited when one of the teams at the hack day decided to focus their efforts on building a tool that brings the Altmetric data and ORCID IDs together – meaning you could easily find and browse the altmetrics data for any output that was associated with a specific ORCID ID (i.e. a specific researcher).

-A test version of what was built can be found here; feel free to try it out!
-Just enter in the ORCID ID for any researcher and (complete with magical spinning donut) you’ll get back all of the Altmetric data and a breakdown of the mentions for all of that authors output.
-It should run without too many issues but please do bear in mind that this was built in a day and hasn’t been rigorously tested – be gentle.
+We built a test version, where you could enter in the ORCID ID for any researcher and (complete with magical spinning donut) you’d get back all of the Altmetric data and a breakdown of the mentions for all of that author’s output.

 We’ve used our Product Development Manager Jean’s ORCID ID in this example:

-We’d love to know what you think and will be looking to build ORCID integration further into Altmetric tools in future.
+We’d love to know what you think and will be looking to build more ORCID integrations into the Altmetric tools in future.